tadeograch/technical_test_promtior/docs/README.md

 # Promtior chatbot

 A chatbot assistant that uses the RAG architecture to answer questions about the content of the Promtior website, based on the LangChain library.

 ## Technologies
 This chatbot was built in python, using LangChain framework and OpenAI model.
-Based on [LangChain documentation](https://python.langchain.com/v0.1/docs/get_started/quickstart/).
+Based on [LangChain documentation](https://python.langchain.com/v0.1/docs/get_started/quickstart/) and deployed with Railway.
 ## Architecture
 <img src="https://github.com/tadeograch/technical_test_promtior/blob/test/docs/promtior_chatbot_diagram.png/">